arcusmaximus/YTSubConverter/README.md

 * Bold, italic, underline
 * Primary, secondary, outline and shadow color
 * Alignment
-* Outline and shadow thickness (only checking whether the value is 0 or greater than 0)
+* Outline thickness and shadow distance (only checking whether the value is 0 or greater than 0)

 It also supports the following [override tags](http://docs.aegisub.org/3.2/ASS_Tags/):
 * `{\b}` - bold